Last updated January 19, 2021

 - Effective Friday, November 6, a revised Face Covering Order requires all persons to wear face-coverings in all public places, even where they are able to maintain 6 feet of distance from others.
 If you are in a public space, even outdoors, please wear a mask.
 A revised Stay At Home Advisory instructs residents to stay home between 10 PM and 5 AM except for going to work, running critical errands, and taking a walk.
 Specific businesses must close to the public from 9:30 PM to 5 AM (restaurants, liquor and cannabis stores, in/outdoor events, theatres/movie theatres, and others.
 A new Gathering Order reduces gathering size to 10 people indoors and 25 people outdoors at private residences.
 Read more about these orders here.

 - Most Barbershops, hair salons, and personal services such as massage, nail care, skin care, tanning, and makeup services have reopened.
-Check with each proprietor before arrival for hours and availability.
+Check with each proprietor before arrival.

-- Movie theaters and outdoor performance venues, museums, cultural and historical sites; fitness centers and health clubs are opening but be sure to call about reservation policies
+- Movie theaters and outdoor performance venues, museums, cultural and historical sites; fitness centers and health clubs are opening but call head about reservation policies

 Please be prepared to follow these safety guidelines during your visit: